 - DCS and CTCSS audible detector

-The Whistler TRX-2 provides a different set of features than the TRX-1, but has the same overall excellence.
+The Whistler TRX-2desktop digital scanner provides a different set of features than the TRX-1, but has the same overall excellence.
 The desktop designed for TRX-2 weighs 2.1 pounds and has a carrying handle, which acts as a small stand lift when placed on a flat surface.
+This showcases that external accessories to keep it upright won’t be necessary anymore.

-Additionally, there is a weather button and SKYWARN button to determine inclement weather that will give users weather reports hours before the local news.
-For users trying to be notified quickly, it will give you reports in real-time manner.
+Additionally, there is a weather button and SKYWARN button to determine inclement conditions that will give reports hours before the news.
+For those trying to be notified quickly, it will give you reports in a real-time manner.

 This adaptable scanner supports Phase I, Phase II, DMR, Motorolla P25 Phase I, making it capable of finding unencrypted systems such as: